 Approximately 96 percent of Ohio Dominican students received some form of financial assistance.
 The University offers competitive financial aid packages and works hard to ensure you are receiving the maximum amount of aid available from federal, state and University resources.

-ODU offers 42 undergraduate majors and seven graduate programs to nearly 2,300 students from nearby counties and countries around the world.
+ODU offers 45 undergraduate majors and 11 graduate programs to more than 2,300 students from nearby counties and countries around the world.
 Our student-to-faculty ratio is 14:1 and 88 percent of our faculty hold the highest degree in their field.

 The Ohio Dominican Office of Admissions encourages student to continue to challenge themselves and take full advantage of AP opportunities at their high school.
 Students must complete the AP exam offered at the end of each AP class in order to receive college credit.
 Official score reports must be sent directly to Ohio Dominican University (College Board code: 1131).
 Students will be notified by the Registrar's Office of the credit or placement awarded.
 Click here ODU's AP credit grading policy.